Patrick-Fuoco/Anima/README.md

 # 🦾Anima - Modular Sauce Dispensing Machine

-🎛️ Overview: Anima is a modular, industry-level sauce dispensing machine controlled using NEMA-17 stepper motors.
+🎛️ Overview: Anima is a modular, prototypical sauce dispensing machine controlled using NEMA-17 stepper motors.
 It features synchronization logic across five machine modules and a human-machine interface (HMI) to allow operators to select different sauces and quantities with precision.

 ⚙️ Features: